daisywatson/developer-resources/README.md

     * Just as with the All Resources view, the user can click through links in the display cards to access a resource and also view videos directly in the app.
     * The user can logout via the link in the upper right corner of the app.

+ ## Technical Specifications
+ This app was created using Flask, React and Semantic UI React.
+It is deployed on Heroku and requires no installation.